ANZ NZ profit down 15pc to $789m

 The country's largest bank reported a net profit after tax of $789 million for the six months to March 31, down 15 per cent from $929m in the six months to March 31, 2019.

-ANZ New Zealand's cash profit fell even further dropping 39 per cent to $677 million as it significantly increased its credit provision charges.
+ANZ New Zealand's cash profit fell even further, dropping 39 per cent to $677m as it significantly increased its credit provision charges.

 It took a $232m credit impairment charge, up from $32m, to reflect the increasing risk from Covid-19.